OR

 What will I study?

-- The roles and responsibilities of working in business administration
+• Understanding the roles and responsibilities in business administration.

-- Develop business ideas for a small business
+• Developing innovative ideas for a small business.

 How will this course be delivered?

-Students will carry out practical work individually and in small groups using computers for written and research work.
+Students will engage in practical work both individually and in small groups, using computers for writing and research tasks.

 What qualifications will I get?